The Best Exercises for Diabetic Patients Types 1 and 2

 Upper System: Triceps Extension

 Gradually elevate the dumbbell overhead.
 Straighten your elbows while you raise the load toward the ceiling.
-Slowly but surely bend your elbows and decrease the weight guiding your head.
+Slowly but surely bend your elbows and decrease the weight, guiding your head.

-Upper System: Shoulder Press
+Upper Body: Shoulder Press

 You can do this while you sit or stand.
-Keep a dumbbell in each and every hand and lift them until, finally, they are staged together with your ears.
+Keep a dumbbell in each and every hand and lift them until, finally, they are positioned together with your ears.
 Your elbows need to be bent at a 90-degree angle.

 Higher Body: Upper Body Push

 Lie with your knees bent and your feet flat on the ground.
-Exercises for diabetic patients, types 1 and 2,.
+Exercises for diabetic patients, types 1 and 2.

-Maintain a dumbbell in each individual hand at chest level and raise the earlier mentioned chest until, eventually, your elbows are straight but not locked.
+Maintain a dumbbell in each hand at chest level and raise the earlier mentioned chest until, eventually, your elbows are straight but not locked.

 Pause for a second, then slowly decrease the weight towards your chest.
 Is one of the best exercises for diabetic patients.